Saurbasha-web/nm/README.md

 1. Clone this repository or upload the files to your Google Drive.

-2. Open the Colab notebook (chatbot_colab.ipynb or equivalent) in Google Colab.
+2. Open the Colab notebook (Bitext Gen AI_Customer_Support_Chatbot.ipynb) in Google Colab.

 3. Run the cells in sequence to start interacting with the chatbot.